 From HIV to COVID-19

-In 2018, the Ministry of Health first used the ECHO Model to address HIV/AIDS, as part of funding by the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
+In 2018, the Zambia Ministry of Health first implemented the ECHO Model to address HIV/AIDS, with funding from the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
 Its popularity was clear: more than 1,000 people attended each session.

 A dramatic catalyst for Zambia’s ECHO network’s expansion occurred in 2020 with the COVID-19 pandemic.
-ECHO partners could quickly and easily disseminate best practices across the country.
-Since then, Zambia has added programs in: cancer treatment, HIV/AIDS training for community health workers, and maternal and child health.
+ECHO partners could quickly and easily disseminate knowledge and best practices across the country.
+Since then, Zambia has added ECHO programs related to cancer treatment, training for community health workers supporting TB patients, laboratory systems, antimicrobial stewardship, Long COVID, and maternal and child health.

 ECHO has also connected Zambian health care providers to specialists around the world.
 “As we saw with HIV/AIDS programs, and then as we saw with COVID, having a mix of people from the United States, from Europe, from different countries in the region, addressing the challenges facing a common Zambian is something which keeps our audience really eager and looking forward to the next sessions,” says Dr. Mulenga.

-Zambia’s ECHO Superhub relies on local and global partners, including: FHI 360; Jhpiego; the U.S. Centers for Disease Control and Prevention; United States Agency for International Development; the World Health Organization; and the Zambia National Public Health Institute.
-It has also help to establish the Southern African Regional ECHO Program, coordinating training and emergency response for ECHO and public health programs across: Botswana, Eswatini, Lesotho, Malawi, Mozambique and Zambia.
+Zambia’s ECHO Superhub relies on local and global partners, including: Jhpiego; FHI360; the U.S. Centers for Disease Control and Prevention; United States Agency for International Development; the World Health Organization; and the Zambia National Public Health Institute.
+It has also helped to establish the Southern African Regional ECHO Program, coordinating training and emergency response for ECHO and public health programs across: Botswana, Eswatini, Lesotho, Malawi, Mozambique and Zambia.

 To learn more about Project ECHO’s work in Africa, email us.